elgiva-stephen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 13.
 Change group owner to school for file hello

 Task 14.
 Change owner and group owner for all files and directories in working directory

+Task 15.
+Script that changes owner and group owner of symbolic link